Declaration bowling

 Published: Reading time: ~ 2 min.
 Comments: 0

-We continue our acquaintance with the popular terms in cricket.
-Declaration bowling is an intentionally bad throw from the bowler side, seeking to pass the throw to the opponent.
+We continue our acquaintance with popular terms in cricket.
+Declaration bowling is an intentionally bad throw by a bowler, seeking to pass the throw to the opponent.
 Thanks to such tactics, teams quickly gain points.
-As a result, they have a chance of winning, not just a draw.
+As a result, they have a chance to win, and not just a draw.

 Declaration bowling: the basic meaning

 This tactic is most often seen in limited-overs matches.
 Cricketers rarely use this strategy in test matches.
-This is because, in test matches, there is more time to recoup or gradually increase the advantage.
+This is because there is more time to recoup or gradually increase the advantage in test matches.

-To do declaration bowling, team coaches most often look to those players who throw the ball poorly.
+To do declaration bowling, team coaches most often focus on those players who throw the ball poorly.
 This tactic is used to avoid being fined for unsporting behavior.
-Also, the team’s management tries to protect their leaders from knowingly bad throws.
+Also, the team management tries to protect their leaders from obviously bad throws.
 Note that this tactic does not always have a positive effect on athletes.
-There are cases in cricket history when teams trying to recoup with declaration bowling received devastating defeats.
+There are cases in cricket history when teams trying to recoup with it received devastating defeats.

-At the same time, there are some good examples of using declaration bowling.
+At the same time, there are some successful examples of using declaration bowling.
 In 1983, Steve O’Shaughnessy set the century in 35 minutes and brought the Leicestershire club a draw, although the team was hopelessly inferior during the match.
-Any of the players have not yet broken this record.
+No player has yet broken this record.

 Nisha Bhavani